 Arriving early evening in Nashville, I was excited to meet up with Alex for a pre-drink before dinner.
 It’s been 2 years since we’ve hung out and while our multiple Zoom sessions during the pandemic were nice, hanging out in person is SO much better.

-To get our Nashville adventure started, we decided to head for a pre-dinner cocktail.
-We looked at Mother’s Ruin, Geist and the Optimist because all located close to our dinner reservations in Germantown.
+To get our Nashville adventure started, we looked at Mother’s Ruin, Geist and the Optimist for cocktails because all are located close to our dinner reservations in Germantown.
 We chose the Optimist and specifically Jacqueline for their their outdoor patio because the space looked too good to miss.

 It’s been 2 years since my last visit to Nashville and there were new tastes to try, but my first night had to be at Rolf and Daughters for their incredible pastas & roast chicken.
-I was overcome with emotion at that meal.
+I was so happy during this dinner.
 I was enjoying a meal with Alex, tasting things I have been dreaming about for the past year and a half.
 Being there in that moment meant the sign of brighter days to come.